vmware-archive/kubeless/docs/autoscaling.md

 To autoscale based on CPU usage, it is *required* that your function has been deployed with CPU request limits.

-Do do this, use the `--cpu` parameter when deploying your function.
+To do this, use the `--cpu` parameter when deploying your function.
 Please see the [Meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu) for the format of the value that should be passed.

 ## Autoscaling with custom metrics on k8s 1.7